mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 terminated but stay _Dormant_.

-If the sessions handled by thread 3 end, then it will become _Dormant_ at which point first thread 3 will be terminatad and immediately after that thread 2.
+If the sessions handled by thread 3 end, then it will become _Dormant_ at which point first thread 3 will be terminated and immediately after that thread 2.
 ```
 $ bin/maxctrl show threads